The Doctor sighed and looked at the starfield stretched

 out her red hair and the years since he had first set his eyes upon her

 disappeared.
-She looked fantastic.
-And he loved her with every fibre of
+She looked fantastic, and he loved her with every fibre of

 his being.